David-Berghaus/ramsey/README.md

 1. A custom architecture adapted from an existing reinforcement learning implementation
 2. A simple MLP baseline model for comparison
+3. An optimized Ramsey Graph GNN with Clique Attention model that combines traditional GNN layers with clique attention mechanisms

-Both models take adjacency matrices of graphs with 17 vertices as input and output two values:
+All models take adjacency matrices of graphs with 17 vertices as input and output two values:
 - Maximum clique size in the original graph
 - Maximum clique size in the graph's complement